anymod/guide/docs/examples/content-management.md

 ```

 ::: tip
-Make sure you add your own project ID in the Anymod script above (where it says `XXXXXX`), and make sure you use your own mod (not `nmnmo`).
+Make sure you add your own project ID in the AnyMod script above (where it says `XXXXXX`), and make sure you use your own mod (not `nmnmo`).
 :::

 ### 7. Reload your page

 You content should show on your page.
-If you are logged into Anymod, you will also see a pencil icon appear on the right side of the page.
+If you are logged into AnyMod, you will also see a pencil icon appear on the right side of the page.
 Clicking this icon enables you to make edits to your content.